Easy3E: Feed-Forward 3D Asset Editing via Rectified Voxel Flow: Related Work

-\paragraph{3D Model Editing.} Recent 3D editing methods can be broadly characterized by how 2D guidance is coupled to the 3D representation.
-A first line iteratively optimizes a 3D representation by supervising rendered views with images edited by pretrained 2D models (e.g., text or mask conditioned), typically via score-distillation losses or gradient guidance~\cite{haque2023instruct, zhuang2023dreameditor, sella2023vox}.
-Building on this setup, subsequent work improves robustness and efficiency by synchronizing multi-view constraints or imposing geometry-aware priors during optimization~\cite{barda2024magicclay,wu2024gaussctrl,cai2024mv2mv}.
-A parallel direction leverages multi-view or video diffusion to produce edited view sets with stronger viewpoint coverage and spatial–temporal regularization before lifting back to 3D, enabling multi-view propagation of edits~\cite{mvedit2024}.
+\paragraph{3D Model Generation.} Recent progress in 3D generative modeling has evolved from lifting 2D observations~\cite{poole2023dreamfusion,lin2023magic3d} to learning fully 3D-native representations that jointly model geometry and appearance~\cite{honglrm}.
+Early image-to-3D frameworks employed NeRF or mesh decoders to reconstruct assets from few views~\cite{mildenhall2021nerf,niemeyer2020differentiable,zhang2021nerfactor,oechsle2021unisurf}, while subsequent diffusion-based pipelines leveraged 2D priors for text-to-3D synthesis via score distillation~\cite{poole2023dreamfusion,wang2023prolificdreamer,lin2023magic3d,raj2023dreambooth3d}.
+To improve view consistency and scalability, several works proposed generating multi-view images as intermediate supervision before reconstructing 3D assets~\cite{liu2023zero,ye2024consistent,shimvdream,liu2024one}, achieving better alignment but still constrained by 2D lifting.
+More recently, large-scale 3D-native frameworks have emerged, learning structured latent spaces directly from massive 3D corpora~\cite{honglrm,tang2024lgm,yang2024hunyuan3d,zhao2025hunyuan3d,xiang2025structured,li2025controllable}.
+These models enable feed-forward generation of meshes, radiance fields, or 3D Gaussian representations conditioned on images or text, substantially advancing fidelity and controllability.
+Parallelly, autoregressive models like SAR3D~\cite{chen2024sar3d} utilize multi-scale 3D VQVAE for unified generation and understanding, while OctGPT~\cite{wei2025octgpt} leverages octree-based representations to scale up 3D shape synthesis. \paragraph{2D Image Editing.} Early diffusion-based image editing reconstructs a given image by inverting it into the latent space of a pretrained model and then applying localized manipulations via attention control or latent blending to realize semantic and structural changes~\cite{hertz2023prompt,kawar2023imagic,mengsdedit,mokady2023null,cao2023masactrl,yang2023paint,tumanyan2023plug,you2016image}.
+In parallel, training-based approaches adapt the generator or lightweight adapters to the target domain, improving edit fidelity and controllability through finetuning or conditioning modules such as DreamBooth~\cite{ruiz2023dreambooth,kumari2023multi}, LoRA~\cite{hu2022lora}, and ControlNet~\cite{zhang2023adding,guo2024sparsectrl}.
+In contrast to diffusion-style U-Net editors, inversion-free flow-matching formulations directly construct continuous source-target transformations in the learned velocity field, avoiding iterative inversion and aligning naturally with DiT-style architectures~\cite{lipman2023flow,kulikov2025flowedit,ni2023conditional}.
+Given that paired 3D editing data are largely unavailable and that the underlying generative backbone adopts a flow-matching formulation~\cite{lipman2023flow,liu2023flow}, this compatibility makes the flow-based editing paradigm well suited to our setting. \paragraph{3D Model Editing.} Recent 3D editing methods are characterized by how 2D guidance is coupled to the 3D representation.
+A first line iteratively optimizes 3D representations by supervising rendered views with 2D-edited images, typically via score-distillation losses~\cite{haque2023instruct, zhuang2023dreameditor, sella2023vox}.
+Subsequent work improves robustness and efficiency by synchronizing multi-view constraints or imposing geometry-aware priors during optimization~\cite{barda2024magicclay,wu2024gaussctrl,cai2024mv2mv}.
+A parallel direction leverages multi-view or video diffusion to produce edited view sets with stronger viewpoint coverage and spatial-temporal regularization before lifting back to 3D, enabling multi-view propagation of edits~\cite{mvedit2024}.
 More recently, 3D-native generative backbones have begun to explore feed-forward editing.
 These approaches typically rely on local mechanisms such as masked reconstruction~\cite{gao20253d} or multi-view inpainting~\cite{barda2025instant3dit} to localize changes.
 While these methods improve efficiency, their reliance on local masking or inpainting often limits them to textural changes or simple additions, struggling with edits that require globally coherent geometric deformation.
-This highlights a critical need for a new paradigm that can propagate complex edits throughout the 3D latent space in a single pass.
+Contemporaneous to our work, VoxHammer~\cite{li2025voxhammer} and Nano3D~\cite{ye2025nano3dtrainingfreeapproachefficient} independently explore a highly similar pipeline for feed-forward editing on 3D-native generative models.
+Developed in parallel, our study shares the core motivation of enabling direct manipulations within the 3D latent space.
+These works collectively demonstrate the timeliness and significance of shifting towards fully 3D-native feed-forward editing paradigms.